South Africa

 REGULATION

 South Africa has not yet adopted any laws, judicial guidelines or protocols that address the use of AI in judicial proceedings.
-The Department of Communications and Digital Technologies’ South Africa National Artificial Intelligence Policy Framework may pave the way for regulation of the use of AI in court once enacted.
+The Department of Communications and Digital Technologies’ Draft National AI Strategy may also pave the way for regulation of the use of AI in court once finalised (see 'Outlook' below).
 In the meantime, a number of laws and guidelines that do not specifically target AI regulate its use in criminal proceedings.

 Guidelines for practitioners